AbdussamadA/geoblock/README.md

 # geoblock
 This is a WordPress plugin for creating blocks of content that display or not based on the user's country.
 After install the plugin you use it like this:

+## System Requirements

+You need to install and configure mod_geoip or the nginx equivalent so that the environment variable GEOIP_COUNTRY_CODE is set properly.

 ## Blacklisting

 [geoblock type='blacklist' countries='xx,yy,zz']